log-oscon/Standards/Version Control/Dependencies.md

 }
 ```

-This will make updating take a little bit longer, but you get the "forced" chance to review any changes to a dependency, test them, and finally push the updated version to be used.
+This will make updating a project a little bit longer, but you get the "forced" chance to review any changes to a dependency, test them, and finally push the updated version to be used.